Lexycon/android-pn532-hce/README.md

 ## PN532

 This is running on my Pi.
 The PN532 board needs to be connected via UART (because i2c / spi is not supported by nfcpy lib which will be used).
-Check some tutorial for this, if you haven't connected it yet.
+Check some tutorials for this, if you haven't connected it yet.
 In this example libnfc is not neccessary.

 ### Setup